'Downtown Karen' accused of harassing people, luring dog into oncoming traffic

 The Hate Crimes Task Force is looking into both incidents as a potential hate crime.

-"Justice is just getting the word out about 'Downtown Karen' and just notifying the community that she's harassing people," Yang said.
+"Justice is just getting the word out about 'Downtown Karen' and just notifying the community that she's harassing people," Keung said.

 Eyewitness News called, texted and left messages with the suspect who neighbors say is an anesthesiologist.
 There was no comment from her on her side of the story.